home-assistant/home-assistant.io/source/_includes/installation/operating_system.md

        - Make sure **Replicate physical network connection state** is not selected.
        - Select **Configure Adapters**.
        - Make sure all virtual adapters and Bluetooth devices are deselected.
-       - Select your host network adapters.
-Most likely, they are the first 2 checkboxes in the list:
+       - Select your host network adapter.
+Most likely, this is one of the first 2 checkboxes in the list:
-         - One for Ethernet and one for Wi-Fi.
+         - Select the one for Ethernet.
          - The exact names of these adapters depend on your hardware.
     10. At the end of the wizard, select **Finish**.